AmiChaib/CAT/README.md

 ### Elaboration on the word critical in the current context
 “Critical” here as described in the third definition in the Britannica Dictionary:
+> "
-> "Using or involving careful judgement about the good and bad parts of something
+> Using or involving careful judgement about the good and bad parts of something
-- The program presents a *critical* analysis of the government's strategies
+> - The program presents a *critical* analysis of the government's strategies
-- She has a talent for *critical* thinking
+> - She has a talent for *critical* thinking
-- We need to look at these proposed changes **with a critical eye** before we accept them"
+> - We need to look at these proposed changes **with a critical eye** before we accept them
+> "

 ### Critical Text Analysis
 Critical text analysis is part of evaluating and interpreting texts with the requirement of a comprehensive and objective approach.